The Impact of Grief on Relationships

 Seek Out New Sources of Support

 Maintaining relationships takes effort, and they’re vulnerable to the difficulties we face as we move through life.
-You may need to turn to distant family members, other friends or acquaintances, make new connections through bereavement groups or seek professional help from a mental health counselor to find solace and understanding.
+You may need to turn to distant family members, other friends, or acquaintances, and make new connections through bereavement groups.
+Or seek professional help from a grief counselor to find solace and understanding.

 Although we can expect bereavement to change our relationships, we can also expect some semblance of normalcy as everyone affected copes with the loss over time.
 By forgiving friends or loved ones who weren’t there for you as you dealt with your grief, you can re-establish lost connections.